The Complete Disney Villains List 2025: Names and Fun Facts Too

 Much of Jafar’s design was based on Maleficent, which can be seen in his staff and long, flowing garments.

-Scar is another popular villain that we all love to hate.
-The main villain in Disney’s 1994 film, The Lion King, he’s the jealous, murderous brother of Mufasa.
+Scar is another popular one that we love to hate.
+The main villain in the 1994 film, The Lion King, he’s the jealous, murderous brother of Mufasa.
 Staying true to his villainous nature, Scar kills his brother and tries to have his nephew killed in a big to seize power.

 Fun Fact